-The Academic Enrichment and Challenge Program (AEC) at Winchester Thurston provides high-ability learners with an appropriate education that is grounded in recognition of their unique learning needs.
-By using methods that address the individual learning rates, styles, and complexity of high-ability learners, we develop an instructional environment that encourages and nurtures inquiry, flexibility, and creative thinking.
+In the Lower School, our Academic Enrichment and Challenge Program (AEC) provides high-ability learners with an appropriate education that meets their learning needs.
+By using methods that address the individual learning rates and styles of our learners, we develop a stimulating environment that encourages and nurtures inquiry, flexibility, and creative thinking.
+We offer:

 - Whole-class and small-group activities in the classroom that complement the existing curricula.

 - Interesting and fun activities—like logic puzzles, critical thinking games, and academic competitions—that keep students engaged.

 - Pull-out programs in certain subjects (often math and language arts) that challenge students performing two or more grade levels beyond their classmates.

 - A library of extensive resources at each campus that is open to all, and faculty who work with classroom teachers to create and provide enrichment for all students.

 - Highly qualified AEC teachers who develop and implement individualized learning experiences